Persistence of Gaussian stationary processes: a spectral perspective: Proof of the analytic theorem

+N.F. acknowledges the supports of NSF postdoctoral fellowship MSPRF-1503094 held at Stanford.
+O.F. acknowledges the support of NSF grant DMS-1613091 while holding a postdoctoral position at Stanford.
+S.N. acknowledges the support of NSF grant DMS-1600726.

-{\sc{Acknowledgement:}} We are grateful to Mikhail Sodin, for introducing us to the project and encouraging us to work together.
+We are grateful to Mikhail Sodin, for introducing us to the project and encouraging us to work together.
 We thank Amir Dembo, for useful discussions, advice and support.
-Finally, we thank Sasha Sodin for pointing out that Chebyshev polynomials may be useful for proving Theorem \ref{thm: anal}.
+We thank Sasha Sodin for pointing out that Chebyshev polynomials may be useful for proving Theorem \ref{thm: anal}, and for referring us to \cite{Bern} and \cite{Ganz}.
+Finally, we thank the reviewers for their useful suggestions and comments and especially for suggesting us to include Proposition~\ref{cor: leading}.

 \begin{biblist}[ ]

 \bib{AT}{book}{ author={Adler, R.J.}, author={Taylor, J.E.}, title={Random Fields and Geometry}, publisher={Springer}, series={Monographs in Mathematics}, year={2007} }